trimox/angular-mdc-web/CONTRIBUTING.md

-# Contributing to Angular for Material Design Components
+# Contributing to Angular MDC

 We would love for you to contribute to Angular MDC and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow: